 If you have young children, try to keep the toys out of reach from your dog.
-Chocking can happen very easy or other damage, that can result not only in high vet bills or worse death.
+Chocking can happen very easily or other damage, that can result not only in high vet bills or worse death.

 Prepare your yard.
 Make sure that the yard is secure with a fence big enough that it will not jump.
 You can use chicken wire on the ground under the fence to prevent digging and escape.
 Some dogs do like to run outside as soon as the door is open.

 Picking Up Dog Supplies

 Leash or a Harness – A harness with a front and back hook is always best to use.
 Make sure you have these options.
 We Chose one with a clip in front as well and a breakaway collar.
 Here is our recommendation:

 Collar – Breakaway collars are much safer to buy when deciding on a good collar.

 Nail trimmer or Nail Dremel and other grooming supplies.
 Including shampoo and toothpaste.
 For Instance, you can buy a toothpaste that you do not need to brush their teeth.
 Check at any local pet store or Amazon on the link below.

 Crate – if your crate training your dog, sometimes you can use a crate and just leave the door open.
 Some rescues find this comforting when settling in, However, others may want to jump in bed with you.